Displaying the first five patients matching relevant criteria. Others are marked by a purple bar to the right. Click IDs to add/remove plots.

 If a global sample group comparison is active, the patient IDs are color-coded by group.

 If a patient has more than one sample, two or more circles will appear below the plot heading.
 One circle is solid black, and the other(s) are outlined.
-The solid circle will change every three seconds, along with the date, indicating which sample currently appears.
+The solid circle will change every three seconds, along with the timepoint and sample identifiers, indicating which sample currently appears.

 The rotation between samples every three seconds affects variants, DNA and RNA coverage, fusions, and splicings, so you may see each of these come and go, depending on which samples have them.